 If jungle hikes and spotting exotic migratory birds perched on trees between flights across Amazonia appeals most to you, while still having the chance to see capuchin monkeys, kinkajou, and other mammals, and going on great fishing expeditions, you might be happier choosing the warmer, low water season.

-Our guests are awed by the Amazon at whatever time of year they visit (as are we) and regardless of whether they choose a cruise on the Aqua Amazon or a cruise on the Aria Amazon.
-Perhaps the best solution is to choose one season this year…and the other in the future!
+Our guests are awed by the Amazon at whatever time of year they visit (as are we), perhaps the best solution is to choose one season this year…and the other in the future!